Monroe Man accused of raping his wife

 She also said Woods started performing oral sex after she told him to stop.

-Woods was booked into the Ouachita Parish Correctional Center where he is facing a rape charge.
+Woods was booked into the Ouachita Parish Correctional Center where he is facing one count of Third Degree Rape.